 Anyone below Bar/Bas Mitzvah need not fast.
-From the age of nine upwards, the custom is to train children to fast at night, and for several hours during the day, as per the child's abilities.
+From age nine upwards, the custom is to train children to fast at night, and for several hours during the day, as per the child's abilities.
+[One should not be unduly strict in this regard.]